RebekahKV/DSCI601/README.md

 python ParseComments NewsComments NewsCommentsParsed
 ```
 ### Convert and Merge:
-We can run CapstonConvertandMerge.py to convert the jsonbyline files in CommentsParsed and NewsCommentsParsed and same them in either .json or .csv format.
+Run CapstonConvertandMerge.py to convert the jsonbyline files in CommentsParsed and NewsCommentsParsed and same them in either .json or .csv format.
 ## Language Identification with IndicLID

 ### Overview